pravega/pravega-operator/doc/rollback-cluster.md

     Type:                  RollbackInProgress
 ```

-When a rollback failure happens, manual intervention would be required to resolve this.
+When a rollback failure happens, the operator cannot recover the cluster from this failed state and manual intervention would be required to resolve this.
-After checking and solving the root cause of failure, to bring the cluster back to a stable state, a user can upgrade to:
-1. The version to which a user initially intended to upgrade.(when upgrade failure was noticed)
-2. To any other supported version based versions of all pods in the cluster.